-(4) Options (★0-★12)
+(4) Options (★0-★42)

-Depending on the number of courses taken in the major and minor, students may also take up to \star 12 in options.
-Acceptable option courses may be taken from the credit course offerings open to Native Studies students from any U of A Faculty.
-(Students must adhere to the prerequisite requirements of other Faculties.)
+Depending on the number of courses taken in the major and on there being a minor, students may take up to $\star$ 42 in options.
+Acceptable option courses may be taken from the credit course offerings open to Native Studies students from any U of A Faculty but must meet their prerequisite requirements.